 The goal of any online business is to attract and retain customers.
 And to do that, you need a website with great web design.
 But defining exactly how you want your site to acquire these customers, sell them on a product or service and turn them into a loyal following is always harder than it sounds.

 The truth is — there’s no one “right way” of accomplishing all of these goals.
 Online marketing team strategies change with the times, shifting and changing as new technologies and trends arise.
-However, there are a few things to follow when it comes to designing an effective website that will target your audience into paying customers.
+However, there are a few things to follow when designing an effective website to target your audience into paying customers.

-Here’s what you need to do in order to design an audience-focused website:
+Here’s what you need to do to design an audience-focused website: